VietnamKnowledgeNewsletter

 Adoption decree (if relevant)Apostilled foreign decree or Vietnamese adoption recognition

-Primary visa holder's documentsVisa, TRC, work permit / investor / DTV evidence
+Primary visa holder's documentsVisa, TRC, and evidence of the primary basis (work permit / investor certificate / marriage certificate / enrolment letter)

 Application formNA1 (from outside) or NA5 (from inside Vietnam)